 How will scores be shared with families?

-The state Office of the Superintendent of Public Instruction (OSPI) mails hard copies of state test scores to school districts in September, the district distributes them to schools, and schools make them available to families.
-These are the score reports that show families how students fared on the Smarter Balanced assessments the previous spring.
-Scores are posted to The Source in October.
+The state The division of state government in Washington charged with administering public schools (OSPI) mails hard copies of state test scores to school districts by the end of September, the district distributes them to schools, and schools make them available to families.
+These are score reports that show families how students fared on the Smarter Balanced assessments the previous spring.
+Scores are posted to The Source in September

 Need help interpreting your child’s scores?